TotalFreedom/TotalFreedomMod/CONTRIBUTING.md

 * Please avoid having to add files in the main namespace where possible.
 * Make sure all changes work before you commit these, this avoids having multiple unnecessary commits.
+* Please refrain from using an excessive amount of commits.
+As few as possible is generally the best.
+* Please do not spread your addition over several pull-requests.

 ## Submitting Changes